anbcodes/hackernet/specs/transport.md

 # Transport spec

-There are two transport protocols: Hacker Transport Protocol (connectionless) and Hacker Connection Protocol (connection oriented).
+There are two transport protocols: Hacker Datagram Protocol (connectionless) and Hacker Connection Protocol (connection oriented).
 The first is like UDP and the second is like TCP.

-## Hacker Transport Protocol (HTP)
+## Hacker Datagram Protocol (HDP)

 The connectionless protocol sends packets formatted like the following